Labor chief lifts ban on OFWs’ direct hiring

 Section 123 of the 2016 Revised Rules and Regulations on the Recruitment and Deployment of OFWs of the POEA states, ‘No employer shall directly hire an overseas Filipino worker for overseas employment.’

-Section 124, however, provides the exemption to include those employers who are close relatives of the OFW, members of the diplomatic corps, international organizations, heads of state, government officials with the rank of at least deputy minister and other employers permitted by the Labor secretary.
+Section 124, however, provides the exemption to include those employers who are close relatives of the OFW, members of the diplomatic corps, international organizations; heads of state, government officials with the rank of at least deputy minister and other employers permitted by the Labor secretary.
+WILLIAM B. DEPASUPIL

 Please follow our commenting guidelines.